 District walks tend to be the focus of my hiking activities.
 I add

 walks in other areas as the fancy takes me or according to where I go on

-issues so I have also included my take on practical advice on a variety of
+I have also included my take on practical advice on a variety of

 things such as navigating with map and compass (see Finding